Handcrafted with love and made from scratch.

 Q: Can you recycle my old jewelry into a new bespoke piece?

-A: Usually yes but sometimes it's not possible.
+A: Usually yes.
 The best place to start is by filling out my Questionnaire so that I can get a good understanding of what you're looking for.

 Q: Can you use my heirloom stones in one of your designs or a bespoke/custom piece?

-A: Sometimes yes and sometimes no. It depends on a variety of factors so the best place to start is by filling out my Questionnaire so that I can get a good understanding of what you're looking for.
-When I do use heirloom stones, you must sign a waver releasing me from liability for your stone.
+A: Sometimes.
+It depends on a variety of factors so the best place to start is by filling out my Questionnaire so that I can get a good understanding of what you're looking for.
+When I do use heirloom stones, you must sign a waver releasing me from liability for your stone(s).